 FanSpeak.com

-You may notice a considerable drop off when using Fanspeak’s simulator compared to some of the others we’ve already talked about.
-Not only do they only allow you to choose one team to draft for, but you also need to purchase their upgrade if you want to make trades and reduce the number of ads.
-It won’t break the bank at either $9.95 or $19.95 for the year, depending on the package, but we could totally understand your desire not to pay for something that other sites are offering for free.
+You may notice a considerable drop off when using Fanspeak’s simulator compared to others we’ve already discussed.
+Not only do they allow you to choose one team to draft for, but you also need to purchase their upgrade to make trades and reduce the number of ads.
+It won’t break the bank at $9.95 or $19.95 for the year, depending on the package, but we could understand your desire not to pay for something other sites offer for free.

 There’s also not much in the way of player analysis.
-There is a link for some prospects that takes you to a page with stats and random YouTube highlights.
+A link for some prospects takes you to a page with stats and random YouTube highlights.
 That’s about it, however — and it’s not even available for every player.

-When you’re done drafting, you’ll get a round-up which will list the organizational needs you addressed.
-But that’s about it in terms of post-draft grading and analysis, leaving a lot to be desired.
+When you’re done drafting, you’ll get a round-up that lists the organizational needs you addressed.
+But that’s about it regarding post-draft grading and analysis, leaving a lot to be desired.

 You can check out FanSpeak’s draft simulator here.